Dcampb007/hucs0-fall22/syllabus.md

 | Projects | 26% | 14% |
 | Quizzes | 5% | 5% |

 ### Assignments
 These details are subject to change during the semester, however the current plan of record is the following:

-- ~8 Quizzes - random during lecture time, once a week.
+- ~7 Quizzes - random during lecture time, once a week.
-- 12 Labs - 1x per week.
+- 10 Labs - 1x per week.
 Work w/ partners, submit individually
 - Homeworks - spread throughout the semester.
 Work individually, submit individually.
 - Projects

 Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.

 ### Exams
 Instead of one midterm and one final exam, this course will have 3 exams, spaced evenly across the semester, with the third exam happening during finals week.
-Exam 1 will be {ADD DATE}.
-Exam 2 is will be on {ADD DATE}.
-Exam 3 will take place during finals week.
+Exam 1 will be September 21st, 2022.
+Exam 2 is will be on November 7th, 2022.
+Exam 3 will take place on December 7th, 2022.

+### Final Grade Calculation
+In order to calculate your final grade in this class, we will make the following adjustments:
+    1. Drop 2 lowest quiz scores
+    2. Drop 2 lowest lab scores
+    3. Replace Exam 1 score with Exam 2 score IFF Exam 2 score is higher.
+    4. Select the higher of the two grading schemes mentioned above.

+'A' is >= 90, 'B' is >= 80, 'C' is >= 70, 'D' is >= 60, 'F' otherwise.

 ### Cheating